kaelensong/um/README.md

 operations: implements the executions of reading and running the 14 machine
                 instructions <br />
-        -holds the 8 registers neccesary for our machine -only our run_program function can be
+        -holds the 8 registers neccesary for our machine <br />
+        -only our run_program function can be
         accessed outside of operation, all individual instruction functions are "private"
 <br />
-address_space: implements a virtual memory space.
+address_space: implements a virtual memory space. <br />
-        -Responsible for hiding the data structures used from the client -Manages the mapping and unmapping of memory segments.
+        -Responsible for hiding the data structures used from the client <br />
+        -Manages the mapping and unmapping of memory segments.
 <br />
 um: Holds the main function responsible for initializing the address space,